OscarVDelatorreTorres/panelAnalysis/README.md

 # panelAnalysis V. 1.0 (beta)
 ## Introduction
 The panelAnalysis function is a starting one developed by [Dr. Oscar V. De la Torre Torres](https://oscardelatorretorres.com) to support the basic panel analysis for Econometrics-related students and researchers.
-If a given academic wants to perform an $n$ number of regressions, he or she must decide which panel regression model is the best fitting (from pooled regression, fixed-effects, or random effects).
+If a given academic wants to perform an $n$ number of regressions, he or she must decide which panel regression model best fits (from pooled regression, fixed-effects, or random effects).
 The appropriate process is to estimate the three models and use the F and Hausman (1978) tests.
 This leads to performing the estimation of the three models and the estimation of these two tests.

 This task can be done with the [plm package](https://github.com/ycroissant/plm/) of [Croissant and Millo](https://cran.r-project.org/web/packages/plm/vignettes/A_plmPackage.html).
 Imagine that this student or researcher wants to run $n=6$ different regression models and develop a summary table with the best-fitting regression in each $n$ equation.
 This would need to estimate 18 regressions (6 pooled, fixed-effects, and random-effects regressions) and a summary table of the 12 (6 f and 6 Hausman tests) fitting tests.
 Also, imagine that this student or researcher wants to export that summary table in *.docx, *.xls, or *.tex file.